GAIR-NLP/MAYE/README.md

 ## 📚 Overview

-This project presents **MAYE**, a transparent and reproducible framework for applying reinforcement learning (RL) to vision-language models (VLMs), built entirely from scratch without relying on existing RL toolkits.
+This project presents **MAYE**, a transparent and reproducible framework and a comprehensive evaluation scheme for applying reinforcement learning (RL) to vision-language models (VLMs).
+The codebase is built entirely from scratch without relying on existing RL toolkits.

 Key contributions include: